-Settings Expectations Assemblies Zone-0 - 2 Bathroom Zone-0 Bus Zone-1 Cafeteria Zone-0 in line Then Zone-1 Classroom Follow your teacher's directions Hallways Zone- 0 Play-ground Zone-2 E Engage in Learning Actively listen to the speaker and participate as directed Use and return to class quickly.
+Settings Expectations Assemblies Zone- 0 - 2 Bathroom Zone-0 Bus Zone-1 Cafeteria Zone- 0 in line Then Zone-1 Classroom Follow your teacher's directions Hallways Zone- 0 Play-ground Zone-2 E Engage in Learning Actively listen to the speaker and participate as directed class quickly.
 Use a quiet voice & be a friend to all Express your appreciation to all cafeteria workers Show respect Use kind words Show empathy Wave and smile at others in the building Stay off the wall Use friendly language.
 Include others.
-A Accept Responsibility Eagle Claw Up Stay in your space Eyes on the speaker Flush.
+Take turns A Accept Responsibility Eagle Claw Up Stay in your space Eyes on the speaker Flush.
 Wash.
 Clean up after yourself.
 Stay in your seat Follow the rules Get everything you need the first time through Remember your number Support and encourage one another to do well.
 Follow the Essential Agreement Walk on the right down the hallway on the blue line Follow rules Report problems to an adult Report bullying G Give Respect Walk Stay seated Follow teacher directions Give others their privacy.
 Stay alert and look for your stop Clean up after yourself Be on time and prepared Do your best Be an active learner Be alert and stay with your class.
 Be a good example for others Have fun and enjoy being with your friends L Lead by Example Raise your hand Ask questions on topic Keeps hands and feet to yourselves.
 Keep feet on the floor.
 Keep book bags out of the aisle Walk and watch where you are going.
 Use your manners Walk Only your teacher opens the door Use supplies correctly Walk directly to your destination Play safely Look out for others.
 Use all equipment properly.
 Stay in assigned area E Encourage Positive Attitudes Applaud React at appropriate times to show appreciation Report any problems to a teacher.
-Encourage others to be safe on the bus Be kind to who you sit with Be a respectful listener Treat others with kindness Be mindful of the learning going on in other classrooms Have good sportsmans hip Show kindness to others.
+Encourage others to be safe on the bus Be kind to who you sit with Be a respectful listener Treat others with kindness in other Have good sportsmanship Show kindness to others.